 Easter Addition and Subtraction

 Take addition and subtraction to the next level by giving it an Easter chick twist with dice and little chicks that are easy to find at a cheap shop.
-In the Easter Maths rotation activity, students represent and solve simple addition and subtraction problems using a range of strategies including counting on, partitioning and rearranging parts.
+In the Easter Maths rotation activity, students represent and solve simple addition and subtraction problems using a range of strategies, including counting on, partitioning and rearranging parts.
 They also develop a range of mental strategies for addition and subtraction problems.
 You will need:

-- dice
+- Dice

-- mini whiteboards
+- Mini whiteboards

-- Easter chicks.
+- Easter chicks

 Ask your students to:

-- generate two numbers by rolling two dice
+- Generate two numbers by rolling two dice

-- collect the corresponding number of chicks for each number rolled
+- Collect the corresponding number of chicks for each number rolled

-- write an addition number sentence to represent the problem
+- Write an addition number sentence to represent the problem

-- calculate the total number of chicks and complete the number sentence
+- Calculate the total number of chicks and complete the number sentence

-- explore the commutative law for addition a + b = b + a
+- Explore the commutative law for addition a + b = b + a

-- encourage students to put the largest number first.
+- Put the largest number first

 Fraction Egg Hunt